aiven/aiven-docs/docs/products/cassandra/howto/use-dsbulk-with-cassandra.md

     information.

-    By creating a configuration file, the `dsbulk` command line is more readable and it doesn\'t show passwords in clear text.
-If you don\'t create a configuration file, every option must be explicitly provided on the command line.
+    By creating a configuration file, the `dsbulk` command line is more readable and it doesn't show passwords in clear text.
+If you don't create a configuration file, every option must be explicitly provided on the command line.